Skip to main content

 (b) The child returns to Ohio.

-(E) The sending agent shall submit a JFS 1662 (ICPC 100B) to the Ohio ICPC office within thirty business days when any of the following occurs:
+(E) The sending agent is responsible for submitting a JFS 1662 (ICPC 100B) to the Ohio ICPC office within thirty business days when any of the following occurs:

 (1) The child will not be placed.